AdobeDocs/experience-manager-cloud-service.nl-NL/help/operations/indexing.md

 1. Indexconfiguratie wordt gewijzigd via implementaties.
 Wijzigingen in indexdefinities worden net als andere wijzigingen in de inhoud geconfigureerd.

-1. Op een hoog niveau voor AEM als Cloud Service, met de introductie van het [Blauw-Groen implementatiemodel](#index-management-using-blue-green-deployments) zullen twee sets indexen bestaan: één set voor de oude versie (blauw) en één set voor de nieuwe versie (groen).
+1. Op een hoog niveau voor AEM als Cloud Service, met de introductie van het [blauw-Groene plaatsingsmodel](#index-management-using-blue-green-deployments) zullen twee reeksen indexen bestaan: één set voor de oude versie (blauw) en één set voor de nieuwe versie (groen).

 <!-- The version of the index that is used is configured using flags in the index definitions via the `useIfExist` flag.
 An index may be used in only one version of the application (for example only blue or only green), or in both versions.
 Detailed documentation is available at [Index Management using Blue-Green Deployments](#index-management-using-blue-green-deployments). -->